JamieWZ/influencer-management-system/README.md

-# InfluencerManagementSystem
+# Influencer Management System
-An web application to find social media influencers and manage marketing campaigns
+An web application to find social media influencers and manage marketing campaigns.